cara380nm/princes/flossie.md

      - 10 days of rations
      - a waterskin
      - A spellbook [^wizard]
-     - TODO Borrowed book on the subject of your current study [^cloistered-scholar]
+     - Borrowed book on the subject of your current study [^cloistered-scholar] - Temple of the sacred moon
      - 50 feet of hempen rope

 ## Misc